sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on August 06, 2020 there are:
+As of the latest CDC data release on August 08, 2020 there are:

-* 56,651 new cases
+* 53,691 new cases
-  + The state with the most cases is CA with 8,089
+  + The state with the most cases is FL with 8,517
-    - The county with the most cases is Los Angeles County in CA with 3,194 new cases
+    - The county with the most cases is Los Angeles County in CA with 2,594 new cases
-  + The record number of national cases per day is 80,443 on July 16, 2020
+  + The record number of national cases per day is 80,444 on July 16, 2020
-* 1,268 new deaths
+* 1,003 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

 Where I live, in Somerville, MA, as of August 05, 2020 there are: